A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

-Continuing on the path of using sensitivity parameters that are ratios/proportions relative to a meaningful benchmark, another option is calibrating the anticipation effects relative to the treatment effect itself.
-This parameterization is particularly useful when researchers possess institutional knowledge about how anticipation effects relate to the actual treatment effect.
+Continuing to use sensitivity parameters that are proportions relative to a meaningful benchmark, another option is calibrating the anticipation effects relative to the treatment effect itself.
+This parameterization is particularly useful when researchers have institutional knowledge about how anticipation effects relate to the actual treatment effect.
+However, unlike the parameterizations in \eqref{eq:pbounds} and \eqref{eq:qbounds}, this parameterization bounds anticipation relative to an \textit{unknown} object, the $\text{ATT}_{1}$, and therefore Theorem \ref{thm:attmultpretrendsa} no longer immediately applies.
+Nonetheless, I show below we can still obtain an identified set for the $\text{ATT}_{1}$ under this parameterization, and therefore that the framework presented in this paper is not restricted to cases where the bounds on anticipation are known.

-Under this setup, we bound the anticipation effect at a particular point in time, rather than differences between consecutive anticipation effects, to align with the fact that the $\text{ATT}_{1}$ is itself defined in levels.
+\begin{assumption}[Relative Anticipation Bounds: Treatment Effect Calibration] where $k_{t}^{\star} \in [\underline{k}_{t}, \overline{k}_{t}]$ for all $t \in \{-S, \ldots , 0\}$, and $\underline{k}_{t}, \overline{k}_{t} \in \mathbb{R}$ are known and satisfy $\underline{k}_t \leq \overline{k}_t$ for all $t \in \{-S, \ldots , 0\}$. \end{assumption} Under this assumption class, we bound the anticipation effect at a particular point in time to align with the fact that the $\text{ATT}_{1}$ is itself defined in levels.
+An implication of Assumption \ref{assump:krelaxmultpre} is that if the treatment effect is zero ($\text{ATT}_{1} = 0$), then there are no anticipation effects ($\varphi_{t} = 0$ for all $t \in \{-S, \ldots, 0\}$).
+Notice that Assumption \ref{assump:krelaxmultpre} renders the initial condition in Assumption \ref{initialize} unnecessary since it specifies restrictions on $\varphi_t$ for every pre-treatment period, including $t=-S$.
+Moreover, if one is only interested in studying violations of the no anticipation assumption while maintaining parallel trends, this parameterization does not require observed pre-trends and can therefore be applied in a two-period DiD setting with a single pre-treatment period.